About CLMS

 Our Objective And Mission

-It aims to serve as a structure and mechanism for documenting evidence, experiences, and trends related to its four pillars; for improving community capacities to generate and use data for advocacy; and for triggering the co-creation of solutions by the different rights holders and duty bearers of the multisectoral HIV response.
+It aims to serve as a structure and mechanism for documenting evidence, experiences, and trends related to its four pillars; for improving community capacities to generate and use data for advocacy; and for triggering the co-creation of solutions by the different rights holders and duty bearers of the multisectoral HIV and TB response.

 The CLM Process